Cuba's power shift: Raúl Castro steps down, Miguel Díaz-Canel becomes president

 Among Díaz-Canel's immediate challenges are Cuba's economic stagnation and a younger generation's disenchantment with its limited opportunities.

-Raul Castro served two five-year terms as president, succeeding his brother, Fidel, in 2006 after Fidel fell ill and transferred power to Raul.
+Raúl Castro served two five-year terms as president, succeeding his brother in 2006 after Fidel fell ill and transferred power to Raúl.
 (Fidel died in 2016.)

 "I think it's going to be very tough for him," said Pedro Freyre, chair of international practice for Akerman LLP.
 "I don't know that he can do it."